lusterane/UTD_Parking/README.md

 Crawl_Parking_Structures.py is the required module.
 1. Install the required dependencies in Lambda
-2. Import functional class from Crawl_Parking_Structures.py, 'CrawlRoot'--
+2. Import functional class from Crawl_Parking_Structures.py, 'CrawlRoot'

 `from Crawl_Parking_Structures import CrawlRoot`

-3. Declare CrawlRoot object to use methods--
+3. Declare CrawlRoot object to use methods

 `cr = CrawlRoot()`

 4. **[IMPORTANT]**  Run the web indexing with find_parking() method to fill dictionary--

 `cr.find_parking()`

-5. A dictionary will be populated called `intent_dict`. --
+5. A dictionary will be populated called `intent_dict`.

 Grab this from the module with

 `cr.intent_dict` to integrate into Lambda

 Good Luck!